OpenPodcastAPI/api-specs/docs/subscriptions/update.md

 -  -  `subscription_changed`
    -  Datetime
    -  No
-   -  The date on which the `is_subscribed` or `feed_url` fields were last updated.
+   -  The date on which the `is_subscribed` or `feed_url` field was last updated.
 Presented in [ISO 8601 format](https://www.iso.org/iso-8601-date-and-time-format.html).
 Only returned if the `is_subscribed` field was updated by the request
 -  -  `guid_changed`
    -  Datetime
    -  No